Plan a Field Trip - Step 3: Prepare for Your Visit

 - Be respectful of the Museum and other guests by using indoor voices and walking at all times.

-- Photographs are allowed in most exhibitions.
+- Photographs are allowed in most exhibitions, but flash photograph is not allowed.
 Photos in the art gallery depend on the exhibition on view.
 Please ask about photos in this space upon your arrival.

 The Mary Ann MacLean Play Museum (grades 4 and younger) has its own guidelines: